leoallen85/user_api/README.md

 This is a simple JSON API for creating/reading/deleting a user.

+To get the server running on a Mac/Linux PC you should be able to just clone this repository, and then from the parent directory run `bundle` to install all the required Gems.

+To start the server run `rackup` which should then run the server on  http://localhost:9292.

+> If you have an issue with Ruby versions you may need to install [rvm](http://rvm.io/) or [rbenv](http://rbenv.org/) as this requires Ruby 2+ to work properly

 ## Creating a user

 This saves a new user to the database.